accelazh/accelazh.github.io/_posts/2021-11-06-Methodologies-For-Skilled-Innovation.md

   * Besides free style, brainstorm ideas but with structured categories and heuristics, mine ideas with [MECE](http://www.caseinterviewsecrets.com/), and combination iterations.

   * Besides, sleep and forget.
 Let those ideas mutate and reform in subconsciousness.
+Zoom out, and get rid of stereotypes.
 When come back and look again, new discoveries emerge.

 ### Methodologies for Analyzing